Alethio36/mediastack/docs/roadmap.md

 - Multi-arch / ARM as an explicit target.
 - Rootless operation *(explore)* — folds together with the phase-2 sudo narrowing below into one "shrink the root surface" goal.

+### Maybe
+- JellySearch + Meilisearch as one shard *(to discuss)* — Meilisearch only serves JellySearch, but it is its own fragment today; merging changes existing installs' profiles.

 ### Security & access
 - **Protect the unauthenticated UIs — before migrate, without SSO.** Apprise's